The 10 Best Lifestyle Photographers in Seattle

 9. Ben Jenkins

 Seattle lifestyle photographer Ben Jenkins sets himself apart with his kinetic action shots and vibrant, lively outdoor photos.
-As an action photographer, he captures the rush and elation of fear so immediate you can’t even face it — fear you simply push right through and conquer.
+As an action photographer, he captures the rush and elation of fear so immediate you can’t even face it — fears you simply push right through and conquer.
 Check out his portfolio and have your breath taken away by the gorgeous natural vistas.

 Sara Montour Lewis is a Seattle lifestyle photographer with a heart for light and the natural world.
 In photo after photo, she captures the grace of nature.
 In addition to her lifestyle photos meant to raise awareness for natural causes, she takes wonderful photos that capture the varied stories of motherhood.
 These stories are told in an elemental manner that never bends toward nostalgia, even while she finds a way to move her viewers in shot after shot.